lreimer/hands-on-graalvm/README.md

 Called 5 languages in the same JVM.
 Polyglot Mayhem!
 ```

+Have a look at the class `hands.on.graalvm.PolyglotMayhem` and also the official Graal documentation
+on how to embed and use other languages via the Graal Polyglot API.

-## More examples
+## More demos

-Make sure to checkout the official Graal demo repo with its many examples.
+Make sure to checkout the official _GraalVM_ demo repository with its many examples.

 ```
 git clone https://github.com/graalvm/graalvm-demos